chris-page-gov/os-mcp/README.md

 ## Overview

-This service creates a bridge between MCP clients and the OS APIs, making it easy to query geographic data through a standardised protocol.
+This service creates a bridge between MCP clients and OS DataHub APIs - making it easy to query national geographic data through a standardised protocol.

 It can run in two modes: